-But the federal and New Jersey estate tax systems also recognize that the decedent and the surviving spouse were essentially a single economic unit.
-And both systems permit assets passing to or for the benefit of a surviving spouse to qualify for a deduction from the gross estate (or simply be exempt from tax) - provided that the assets pass in the correct form.
-The goal of the taxing authorities is to allow such assets to pass free of tax at the death of the first spouse to die but subject the assets in the estate of the surviving spouse to tax.
+But the federal estate tax system also recognizes that the decedent and the surviving spouse were essentially a single economic unit and so permits assets passing to or for the benefit of a surviving spouse to qualify for a deduction from the gross estate (or simply be exempt from tax) - provided that the assets pass in the correct form.
+The goal of the taxing authorities is to allow such assets to pass free of tax at the death of the first spouse to die but subject the assets to estate tax in the estate of the surviving spouse (or what remains of those assets).

-As noted above, the New Jersey Inheritance Tax simply exempts from that tax assets passing to a surviving spouse.
-But the federal estate tax and the New Jersey Estate Tax take a different tack: like bequests to a qualifying charity, bequests (in the correct form) to a surviving spouse qualify for a deduction from the taxable estate and pass estate-tax free.
+As noted above, the New Jersey inheritance tax simply exempts from that tax assets passing to a surviving spouse.
+But the federal estate tax takes a different tack: like bequests to a qualifying charity, bequests (in the correct form) to a surviving spouse qualify for a deduction from the taxable estate and pass estate-tax free.